Particular/docs.particular.net/nservicebus/azure-service-bus/retries.md

 ### Excessive prefetching and MaxDeliveryCount

 When a message is received for processing, the transport will also [prefetch](/nservicebus/azure-service-bus/configuration/full.md#controlling-connectivity-message-receivers) additional messages.
-"If processing a message takes too long time, then the broker will consider that a failed processing attempt and increase `DeliveryCount` counter on the messages w/o processing attempt taking place.
+If processing a message takes too long time, then the broker will consider that a failed processing attempt and increase `DeliveryCount` counter on the messages w/o processing attempt taking place.

 Endpoints with high `PrefetchCount` that take long time to process an incoming message can cause prefetched message to be sent to the `Delayed Retries` or the error queue without being retried the desired number of times.
 To prevent this issue, lower the `PrefetchCount`.